Who is Pedro Goncalves? Sporting’s ‘new Bruno Fernandes’ out to end Man City’s Champions League dreams

 Under the guidance of Joao Pedro Sousa, Pote's self confidence grew, and he effortlessly became a major performer for the team that sensationally led the table in the first couple of months of the 2019-20 season.

 "I usually describe him as a street player because he doesn't care who he plays against.
-He doesn't feel the pressure of the big games," former Familicao team-mate Fabio Martins told BBC.
+He doesn't feel the pressure of the big games," former Famalicao team-mate Fabio Martins told BBC.

 Amorim liked that quality, which is quite similar to Fernandes, and decided to bring the rising star to Sporting.